 Google Slides is web-based presentation software.
 It has access to G Suite and other Google Apps.
 Initially, the application is free, but if you want access to more advanced features, you will have to purchase a G Suite subscription plan.
 With that in mind, some of the features include video embedding, collaborative editing, animations, and more.

 Price is between $5 per month for the basic version and $25 per month for the enterprise option.
 Since Google Slides is an application available in the Apple App Store as well, it makes a good alternative for Keynote for Windows 10.

 - Multiple users can edit the presentation at the same time

 - Limited options for animations

 - Not easy to embed a video

 - Doesn't keep formatting when open in PowerPoint

 Prezi is another free-form presentation software.
 It is great for creating presentations that are informal and with unstructured information.
-It is unique in a way that there are no slides.
+It is unique in the way that there are no slides.
 Instead of using slides like Keynote and PowerPoint, Prezi creates presentations that zoom in and out of a single canvas.

-The presentations focus in on content, and then fly across the canvas to other content (text, images, videos, or anything else).
+The presentations focus on content and then fly across the canvas to other content (text, images, videos, or anything else).
 The beauty of the software is that it allows anyone with an idea to create dynamic and unique non-linear presentations.
 However, the downside is that you are limited in what you can, as there are not many animations.
 It is all about zoom in and zoom out.

 - Unique and dynamic presentations